sinai-uja/textflow/README.md

 - **[VolumetryAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/VolumetryAnalyzer.py):** This module provides a class methods for the calculation of different volumetry metrics on a sequence.
 This class inherits from Analyzer.py

+- **[IronityAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/IronityAnalyzer.py):** This module provides a class methods for the calculation of the ironity on a sequence.
+This class inherits from Analyzer.py

+- **[NERAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/NERAnalyzer.py):** This module provides a class methods for the search of different NER on a sequence.
+This class inherits from Analyzer.py

+- **[NGramsAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/NGramsAnalyzer.py):** This module provides a class methods for the calculation of n-grams and their frequence on a sequence.
+This class inherits from Analyzer.py

+- **[EmojiAnalyzer.py](https://gitlab.ujaen.es/jcollado/textflow/blob/master/textflow/EmojiAnalyzer.py.py):** This module provides a class methods for the calculation of different emojis metrics on a sequence.
+This class inherits from Analyzer.py

 **Note:** All of the analyzers implemented by default are applied to plain text.

 ### ./examples